 A repeater (or relay) is a transmitter which receives a signal from a main TV transmitter, remodulates it onto a different set of frequencies and then rebroadcasts it again.
 They are used to transmit into areas which are unable to receive good signals from the main transmitter, this picture of Millhouse Green repeater shows this very clearly.
 Most (but not all.....) repeaters only broadcast to a relatively small number of people.
 In the case of Oughtibridge the repeater retransmits into the low lying areas of the Upper Don valley around Wharncliffe and Oughtibridge, hence the name.
 The signal is received from Emley Moor (situated to the NW) using the log periodic at the bottom of the accompanying picture, then it is rebroadcast via the Log array at the top of the mast into the valley to the South and West.

-There are about 1100 repeaters in the UK (listed here, downloads an Excel file), of which 30 are larger repeaters which are actually used by quite large numbers of people*, thus they transmit all 6 digital MUXES.
+There are about 1100 repeaters - excluding "self help" transmitters - in the UK (they are listed here, downloads an Excel file), of which 30 are larger repeaters which are actually used by quite large numbers of people*, thus they transmit all 6 digital MUXES.
 In addition, during the 700MHz switchover (2018 to 2020), another 12 repeater transmitters became 6 MUX.
 Unfortunately all the other relays, the great majority of them, only transmit three (PSB) MUXES, i.e. not all six of them.

 The original plan was for another 200 of the largest repeater transmitters (in terms of population coverage) to broadcast all 6 MUXES, but the commercial broadcasters declined to pay for it !
 However, the 3 PSB MUXES will still give all the five channels which were originally transmitted on analogue, plus a load of others, plus numerous HDTV channels.